racloubon/PlayMe/README.md

 2. Navigate into the project file with `cd play-me`
 3. Run `$ docker-compose up -d --build`
 4. Navigate to `http://localhost:3000` in your browser to use the app
+5. To stop the Docker container run `$ docker-compose stop`